LINE Front-end Framework

 Microsoft Edge, Google Chrome, Firefox, Safari

-A LIFF app can be displayed in one of these three sizes.
+The LIFF browser can be displayed in one of these three sizes.

 Set the view size when you add the LIFF app to your channel.
 For more information, see Adding a LIFF app to your channel.